Eastern Alps: Classical antiquity

 Most of the lands of the region were once part of a Roman province called Raetia, which was established in 15 BCE.
 The current capital of Graubünden, Chur, was known as Curia in Roman times.
 The area was later part of the diocese of Chur.
 A Roman road crossed Liechtenstein from south to north, traversing the Alps by the Splügen Pass and following the right bank of the Rhine at the edge of the floodplain, for long uninhabited because of periodic flooding.
 Some Roman villas have been excavated in Schaanwald and Nendeln.
 Nearly 2,000 years later, some of the population of Graubünden still speak Romansh which has descended from Vulgar Latin.

 By 259, Alamanni tribes had overrun the Limes and caused widespread devastation of Roman cities and settlements in the Crisis of the Third Century.
 The Roman Empire succeeded in re-establishing the Rhine as the border, but it was now a frontier province.
 The late Roman influx from the north by the Alemanni also influenced the makeup of the Principality of Liechtenstein and is also evidenced by the remains of a Roman fort at Schaan.
 Roman villas have been excavated in Schaanwald and Nendeln.

 The area that Innsbruck is located in was probably inhabited in the early Stone Age.
 Several surviving pre-Roman place names exist in and about the city.

 In the 4th century Chur also became the seat of the first Christian bishopric north to the Alps.
 Despite a legend assigning its foundation to a legendary British king, St Lucius, the first known bishop is one Asinio in AD 451.

 Early history

 In the 6th century the Slavs settled the area, and the local dioceses collapsed.
 This is shown in archaeological culture.
 A Slavic language group was established in the area.
-The Alpine Slavs, who are reckoned to be ancestors of present-day Slovenes, also settled in the easternmost mountainous areas of Friuli, known as the Friulian Slavia, as well in as the Kras Plateau and the area north and south of Gorizia.
+The Alpine Slavs, who are reckoned to be ancestors of present-day Slovenes, also settled in the easternmost mountainous areas of Friuli, known as the Friulian Slavia, as well in as the Karst Plateau and the area north and south of Gorizia.
 At this time, Chur was also conquered by the Franks.
 After the fall of the Western Roman Empire, Ticino was ruled by the Ostrogoths, the Lombards and the Franks.